vahan-gev/poster/README.md

-# poster
+# Poster
-Python bot to post on Twitter for me.
+Simple Python script to post on Twitter for me because I am too lazy.